CemoAkcadogan/CemoAkcadogan/README.md

 - 👋 Hi, I’m @CemoAkcadogan
-- 👀 I’m interested in Golang language and cyber security
+- 👀 I’m interested in Golang language and cyber security and software testing
-- 🌱 I’m currently learning cyber security and web
+- 🌱 I’m currently learning cyber security , web and software testing
 - 📫 How to reach me ? my mail adress = akcadogancemo@gmail.com

-As a junior cybersecurity professional, I am passionate about learning and exploring the latest tools and techniques in the field.
+I am actively involved in software testing as a junior professional.
+I am dedicated to learning and implementing the latest tools and techniques in this field.
-My main interests include cyber security, penetration testing and ActiveDirectory.